 Birthmarks can appear in a range of colors.
-Most birthmarks have a red hue because they are made up of blood vessels, but some birthmarks may appear to be tan, brown, gray, black, or even blue.
+Most birthmarks have a red hue because they are made up of blood vessels, yet some birthmarks may appear to be tan, brown, gray, black, or even blue.

 Moles are also considered a form of birthmark because of their presence when born.